knobs-dials/pg_sizes/README.md

 # Caveats

-Proof of concept version, contains various hardcoded assumptions, and I may have probably misread documentation.
-I'm sure the sizes are approximate.
+Proof of concept version, contains various hardcoded assumptions, and assume I have misread documentation and that various sizes are inaccurate.
 I need to read up.

 You're running someone else's code on your database.

-# Consider
+# TODO

-Since this has code that matches filenames to relations, I could do a 'forced indices warming' or similar.
+Since this has code that matches filenames to relations, I could do a 'forced indices warming' or such.